ryan4yin/nixos-and-flakes-book/docs/en/nixos-with-flakes/introduction-to-flakes.md

 them with the corresponding New CLI commands (except for `nix-collect-garbage`, as there is currently no alternative for this command):

-1. `nix-channel`: `nix-channel` manages software package versions through stable/unstable/test channels, similar to other package management tools such as apt/yum/pacman.
+1. `nix-channel`: `nix-channel` manages versions of inputs like nixpkgs through stable/unstable channels, similar to the package lists used by other package management tools such as apt/yum/pacman.
+This is what traditionally provides `<nixpkgs>` in the Nix language.
-   1. In Flakes, The functionality of `nix-channel` is entirely replaced by the `inputs` section in `flake.nix`.
+   1. In Flakes, the functionality of `nix-channel` is replaced by the Flake Registry (`nix registry`) for providing "some unspecified global version of nixpkgs" for interactive CLI usage (e.g. `nix run nixpkgs#hello`).
+      When using a `flake.nix`, input versions are managed in the flake itself.
+   2. Flakes use the `inputs` section in `flake.nix` to manage versions of nixpkgs and other inputs in each Flake instead of using global state.
 2. `nix-env`: `nix-env` is a core command-line tool for classic Nix used to manage software packages in the user environment.
    1. It installs packages from the data sources added by `nix-channel`, causing the installed package's version to be influenced by the channel.
 Packages installed with `nix-env` are not automatically recorded in Nix's declarative configuration and are completely independent of its control, making them challenging to reproduce on other machines.
+Upgrading packages installed by `nix-env` is slow and may produce unexpected results because the attribute name where the package was found in nixpkgs is not saved.

       Therefore, it is not recommended to use this command directly.
    2. The corresponding command in the New CLI is `nix profile`.
 Personally, I don't recommend it for beginners.
 3. `nix-shell`: `nix-shell` creates a temporary shell environment, which is useful for